-- A. The Board approved entering into a 3 year software license agreement with Frontline Education for the use of the Time and Attendance software solution as part of the implementation of the electronic time keeping system initiative for nonexempt district employees.
-Funding will be paid from the annual Technology Budget and shall not exceed a total of (\$51,500.00) \$15,000.00 per year for 3 years plus a one-time implementation fee of \$6,500.00. - B. The Board approved the modification of the Spring-Ford Area High School Social Skills course for the 2018-2019 school year.
+- A. Administration recommends approval to enter into a 3 year software license agreement with Frontline Education for the use of the Time and Attendance software solution as part of the implementation of the electronic time keeping system initiative for non-exempt district employees.
+Funding will be paid from the annual Technology Budget and shall not exceed a total of (\$51,500.00) \$15,000.00 per year for 3 years plus a one-time implementation fee of \$6,500.00. - B. Administration recommends approval for the modification of the Spring-Ford Area High School Social Skills course for the 2018-2019 school year.
 Special needs students currently taking this Social Skills instruction course do not receive credit.
 Credit will now be given to those students successfully completing the course.
 There will be no cost to the district for this modification.

-IX.
-CONFERENCE/ WORKSHOP RECOMMENDATIONS
+X. CONFERENCE/ WORKSHOP RECOMMENDATIONS